ethereum/consensus-specs/specs/networking/rpc-interface.md

 ### Alternative for non-`libp2p` clients

 Since some clients are waiting for `libp2p` implementations in their respective languages.
 As such, they MAY listen for raw TCP messages on port `9000`.
-To distinguish RPC messages from other messages on that port, a byte prefix of `ETH` (`0x455448`) MUST be prepended to all messages.
+The message format used on that port is defined in [messaging.md](./messaging.md).
 This option will be removed once `libp2p` is ready in all supported languages.

 ## Messages